Skills

 style RF fill:#fefce8,stroke:#fde68a

-SKILL.md is the only required file — metadata in YAML frontmatter, step-by-step instructions in the body. scripts/ contains deterministic operations the agent should run rather than improvise. references/ holds detailed documentation the agent pulls in selectively, keeping SKILL.md lean. assets/ stores templates and boilerplate the skill’s instructions reference as starting points.
+SKILL.md is the only required file. scripts/ holds deterministic operations the agent should run rather than improvise. references/ holds detailed docs pulled in only when needed. assets/ stores templates the skill points at as starting points.

 Cross-Platform Mapping